 Similarly when something “bad” happens to us we have a tendency to think, God are you punishing me?
 This is not necessarily the case.
 When bad things happen we often falsely believe the lie, “God must be punishing me.”
 On the other hand, when we do mess up, when we do disobey God, when we intentionally hurt others, there are consequences for our actions but that is not the same as punishment.

 If you are a child of God, meaning you have accepted Christ as your savor, have answer Gods call to follow him, then it means that you have accepted a gift.
 This gift is grace.
-If you have accepted his grace and as seeking to follow God you are his child.
+If you have accepted his grace and are seeking to follow God you are his child.
 God will convict you of wrong actions, he may reprimand you, discipline you but he does it with grace, love, freedom and redemption.
 You may suffer in some way for your wrong doings but there is peace, love, acceptance and a second chance waiting for you.
 The consequences of our sins are sometime obvious and sometimes hard to tell.
 It maybe that our sin causes someone else undo suffering.
 God has a way of rectifying our mistakes so we should find freedom in God’s sovereignty.
 Meaning we should not be plagued by guilt and shame by our mistakes, rather we move forward in freedom as we seek what God has planned for us.

 So what is punishment?
 Punishment is what we deserve for our “sinful” actions.
 Punishment is what we would and will have if we refuse to accept Gods grace through Christ.
 But if we accept Christ he has already accepted our punishment.